Take photos in Portrait mode

 - Swipe the lighting effects to choose the one you want.

 - Tap Done.

 High-Key Light Mono is available using the front-facing and rear-facing cameras on iPhone XS and later, and using the front-facing camera on iPhone XR.
-The rear-facing iPhone XR camera only supports Natural Light, Studio Light and Contour Light.
+The rear-facing iPhone XR camera supports only Natural Light, Studio Light, and Contour Light.

 Take a selfie in Portrait mode

 - Swipe to Portrait mode and tap the front-facing camera button .